nagyrobi/esp32evse-esphome/README.md

 This repository provides an [ESPHome](https://esphome.io/) configuration and custom component that exposes the most important control features of the [ESP32-EVSE](https://github.com/dzurikmiroslav/esp32-evse) charging controller.

+It implements the communication with ESP32-EVSE using [AT Commands](https://github.com/dzurikmiroslav/esp32-evse/wiki/AT-commands).

 ## Repository layout

 - `components/esp32evse/` – Custom ESPHome component implementation.